-When this recommendation is stated, the ACM is unsealed and requires encapsulating with a suitable sealant (typically painting) or the existing sealant or covering has deteriorated and the installation requires either a complete or partial re-encapsulation.
+When this recommendation has been given, the ACM is raw and needs encapsulating with a suitable sealant, (normally painting) or the existing sealant or covering has deteriorated and the installation requires either a complete or partial re-encapsulation.

-It may be possible for minor works to be conducted in accordance with 'Asbestos Essentials Task Manual - HSG 210'.
-This guidance sets out safe systems of works for certain types of minor works involving ACM's.
+It may-be possible for minor works to be conducted in accordance with 'Asbestos Essentials Task Manual - HSG 210'.
+This guidance sets out safe-systems of works for certain types of minor works involving asbestos.